Sunday Streets Mission #1

-On March 10, Sunday Streets kicks off the season – from Duboce Ave to 26th St, Valencia Street transforms into to a car-free community space for all to enjoy.
+On March 10, Sunday Streets kicks off a season of open street events – from Duboce Ave to 26th St, Valencia Street transforms into to a car-free community space for all to enjoy.
 Join the international open streets movement to reclaim open space for public use!

 For info about Sunday Streets Mission’s summer event, click here.